Brewster Central School District

-Brewster is located in the Town of Southeast, approximately 50 mi north of New York City in Putnam County.
+The village of Brewster is located within the town of Southeast, approximately 50 mi north of New York City in Putnam County.
 The Town of Southeast surrounds the independent and separately governed 134 acre Village of Brewster.
 Although the Town of Southeast is the larger municipality, the area is commonly referred to as "Brewster," the name recognized by the Post Office.

 Schools

-Brewster High School
+Brewster High School (Grades 9-12)

-Brewster High School is a comprehensive public secondary school for grades 9 – 12 with an enrollment of approximately 220 a year, students and over 110 teachers and support personnel.
+Brewster High School is a comprehensive public secondary school for grades 9 to 12 with an enrollment of approximately 220 in each grade and over 110 teachers and support personnel.

-Henry H. Wells Middle School
+Henry H. Wells Middle School (Grades 6-8)

-The Henry H. Wells Middle School was the second school building known to the Brewster Central School District.
-Opening in 1957, it was known as Brewster High School.
-At that time, it housed grades 6 - 12.
-Garden Street School served as the lone elementary building in the district for grades K - 5.
+The Henry H. Wells Middle School was the second school building built in the Brewster Central School District and it opened in 1957, at which time it was known as Brewster High School.
+At that time, it housed grades 6 to 12.
+During this period, Garden Street School served as the lone elementary building in the district for grades K to 5.
 Over time, as the district continued to grow, the 'new' Brewster High School could not keep up with the needs of the school community.
-In 1971, when Brewster High School was opened on Foggintown Road, the existing high school was rededicated as the Henry H. Wells Middle School - a school designed to work with the unique characteristics of the middle school child, grades 6 - 8.
+In 1971, when Brewster High School was opened on Foggintown Road, the original high school was rededicated as the Henry H. Wells Middle School, a school designed to work with the unique characteristics of the middle school child, grades 6 to 8.
 As the Brewster community continued to grow and prosper, the Middle School was called upon to assist by taking the 5th graders into their midst to crowded.
-From September 1990 - January 1998, the Middle School served grades 5 - 8.
+From September 1990 to January 1998, the Middle School served grades 5 to 8.
 With the opening of C.V.
-Starr in January 1998, the building went back to grades 6 - 8.
+Starr in January 1998, the building went back to grades 6 to 8.

-C. V. Starr Intermediate School
+C. V. Starr Intermediate School (Grades 3-5)

 The C. V. Starr Intermediate School was opened in January 1998.
-The erection of this building helped to solve some of the major overcrowding situations in the elementary schools and the middle school.
-When the doors were opened, 4th grade students from JFK Elementary and GSS Elementary, along with 5th grade students from the Wells Middle School were taken into a school.
+The building helped solve some of the overcrowding situations in the elementary schools and the middle school.
+When the doors were opened, 4th grade students from JFK Elementary and GSS Elementary, along with 5th grade students from the Wells Middle School began attending this school.

-John F. Kennedy Elementary School
+John F. Kennedy Elementary School (Grades K-2)

 John F. Kennedy Elementary School was erected in 1964 with 21 classrooms in the original building.
 In 1968, ten "open" classrooms were added as the "roundhouse."
 There was also an expansion of the school cafeteria.
 During the summer of 2001, the "roundhouse" was renovated and each of the ten classrooms completely enclosed.
 Four portable classrooms were added in 1988 to accommodate the influx of children.

 John F. Kennedy had served as a kindergarten through grade five facility until 1990 when the fifth grade was moved to Henry H. Wells Middle School to accommodate its again growing population.
 With the building of C.V.
 Starr Intermediate School in 1998, the fourth grade vacated and JFK now houses kindergarten through second grades.